hieuhocit/weather_app/README.md

 - **7-Day Forecast**: Shows the weather forecast for the next 7 days.

 - **24-Hour Forecast**: Displays the weather forecast for the next 24 hours.

-## User Stories
-1. As a user, I want to search for the weather in my city so that I can plan my day.

-2. As a user, I want to see the weather forecast for the next 7 days so that I can plan my week.

-3. As a user, I want to see the weather forecast for the next 24 hours so that I can be prepared for any changes.

-4. As a user, I want the website to detect my location so that I can get the weather information for my current location.

-5. As a user, I want to switch between °C and °F so that I can view the temperature in my preferred unit.

-## Project Management
-- **Git and GitHub**: We use Git as our version control system to track changes in our codebase.
-GitHub serves as our remote repository where we store and collaborate on our code.

-- **Trello**: We use Trello as our project management tool to organize tasks and track progress.
-Our Trello board is divided into lists such as "To Do", "In Progress", and "Done".
-Each task card includes details and can be assigned to team members for transparency and accountability.

 ## Setup and Installation